JonathanLink/PDFLayoutTextStripper/README.md

 ```

 ## Contributors
+Thanks to

-Thanks to James Sullivan for having updated the code to make it work with the latest version of PDFBox (v2.0.0)
+* James Sullivan for having updated the code to make it work with the latest version of PDFBox (v2.0)
+* Ho Ting Cheng for reporting an issue (v2.1)